 Firstly, you need to treat lifestyle factors.
 Examples include losing weight, reducing alcohol intake, and eating a healthy diet.

-Secondly, your doctor may prescribe medications to lower uric acid.
+Secondly, your physician may prescribe medications to lower uric acid levels.
 The most common drug is Allopurinol.
 Waiting until an acute attack has settled before starting this drug is essential.
-Speak to your doctor about whether you should consider this drug.
+Consult your physician about whether you should consider this drug.
 In general, preventative medication such as Alluprinol is helpful if uric acid levels are high (above a level of 500) and you’re experiencing recurrent attacks.
-It would be best to increase the Allopurinol dose every 1-2 months until your uric acid levels are 350 or below.
+It would be advisable to increase the Allopurinol dose every 1-2 months until your uric acid level is 350 or below.

-Typically, a lifestyle change can reduce uric acid levels.
-Foods that increase purine and should be avoided include organ meats, sardines, anchovies, prawns, board beans, and foods containing high fructose corn sugar concentrations.
-In addition, yeast and yeast-based foods such as frozen and canned foods can cause problems.
+A lifestyle change can typically reduce uric acid levels.
+Foods that increase purine levels and should be avoided include organ meats, sardines, anchovies, prawns, beans, and foods containing high concentrations of high-fructose corn syrup.
+In addition, yeast and yeast-based foods, such as frozen and canned products, can cause adverse effects.
 Also, sugar-sweetened beverages and alcoholic drinks increase acid levels.
 Generally, wine is better than hard liquor or beer.

-On the contrary, foods that reduce uric acid include cherries, fruit and vegetables high in vitamin C, low-fat dairy products, and a vegetarian diet.
-High protein diet and intake of diary products has not been associated with increased got attacks.
-Also, keeping well hydrated can prevent and treat an attack.
+On the contrary, foods that reduce uric acid include cherries, fruit and vegetables, low-fat dairy products, and a vegetarian diet.
+A high-protein diet and intake of dairy products have not been associated with increased gout attacks.
+Additionally, staying well hydrated can prevent and treat an attack.

 Other frequently asked questions about gout knee: